Dthesle/eagler/README.md

 Basically what this is, its just all eagler versions known in html file format.
 Everything is broken so give me some time to fix it.
 - [Eaglercraft Server List](https://github.com/Dthesle/eagler/blob/main/SERVERS.md)
+> Servers works for 1.5.2 and higher, depending on which servers it is.
 - [Changelog](https://github.com/Dthesle/eagler/blob/main/CHANGELOG.md)
-> [!NOTE] Servers works for 1.5.2 and higher, depending on which servers it is.

 <table>
   <tr>